MicahOlson/mr-robogers-neighborhood/README.md

   ```

 ## Known Bugs
-* No known bugs.
+* The program will fail to generate the game's number sequence if a non-numeric value is inputted
-* Please let me know of any bugs you find at the email address below.
+* Please let me know of any bugs you find at the email address below

 ## License
 [GPL](https://choosealicense.com/licenses/gpl-3.0/)